Kytos-ng1 version 2025.1 was released in April 2025.

 - Augmented

-to support bulk flows by switches in a single request - Augmented interface tag pools to support differentiating between UNI and NNIs
+flow_managerto support bulk flows by switches in a single request - Augmented interface tag pools to support differentiating between UNI and NNIs

-general enhancements and fixes- Research and assessment for mef_eline encapsulation and
+mef_elinegeneral enhancements and fixes- Research and assessment for mef_eline encapsulation and

 1. AmLight production sustaining issues fixes